 In addition to their qualifications and training as a lawyer, they maintain a high level of professional development each year.
 You can trust that an Accredited Specialist has a minimum of five years’ post-qualification experience and ongoing substantial involvement in their specialist area of law.

-Leaders in client service for our Brisbane, Gold Coast, QLD, Canberra and ACT clients
+Leaders in client service for our Brisbane, Gold Coast & QLD clients

 Our other accreditations, memberships & awards

 - How much compensation will I receive for my injuries?

 - How is past and future economic loss compensation calculated?

 - What injury compensation or damages am I entitled to claim for?

 - If I go back to work after my injury will this hurt my claim?